 The Future of Scholarly Publishing Panel Event and Reception

-The UCSF Library is excited to present a superb group of panelists as part of our 2017 Open Access Week program!
+The UCSF Library is excited to present a superb group of panelists as an extension of our 2017 Open Access Week program!

 The world of scholarly publishing and communication is undergoing enormous changes, from new ways to share unpublished work as preprints to a myriad of collaborative platforms to connect researchers around the world.
+These changes impact how scholars carry out their research and how they are rewarded in their careers.
 Six experts will share their views of cutting edge initiatives in scholarly communication and the communities that drive scholarship, including:

 - Accelerating science and publication through preprints